shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ***Live Capture***

-This tab sends requests here from other tools to configure a live capture, configure other options below like selecting the location in the resonse where token appears and control the engine used for making HTTP requests and harvesting tokens while performing live capture.
+This tab sends requests here from other tools to configure a live capture, configure other options below like selecting the location in the response where the token appears, and control the engine used for making HTTP requests and harvesting tokens while performing live capture.
 After configuring all the options, we can click on 'start live capture'.

 <img src="/assets/images/bp13.png" alt="image" width="650" height="760">

 ***Manual load***

 This tab allows you to load sequencer with a sample of tokens that you have already obtained, and then perform the statistical analysis on the sample.

 <img src="/assets/images/bp14.png" alt="image" width="650" height="760">

 ***Analysis options***

-This tab helps to control how tokens are handled during the analysis and the types of analysis that is performed at the charachter level.
+This tab helps to control how tokens are handled during the analysis and the types of analysis that are performed at the character level.

 <img src="/assets/images/bp15.png" alt="image" width="650" height="760">

 ### 6. **Decoder**

-Decoder is a simple tool for transforming encoded data into readable form, or for transforming raw data into encoded and hashed format creating payload for various vulnerabilities.
+A decoder is a simple tool for transforming encoded data into readable form, or for transforming raw data into encoded and hashed format creating a payload for various vulnerabilities.

 <img src="/assets/images/bp16.png" alt="image" width="650" height="760">

 ### 7. **Comparer**

-This function lets you do a comparision between different requests or responses.
-You can load, paste, or send data here from other tools and then select the comparision you want to perform.
+This function lets you do a comparison between different requests or responses.
+You can load, paste, or send data here from other tools and then select the comparison you want to perform.

 <img src="/assets/images/bp17.png" alt="image" width="650" height="760">

 ### 8. **Logger**

-Logger is a tool for recording network activity.
+A logger is a tool for recording network activity.
 It records all HTTP traffic that Burp Suite generates, for investigation and analysis of the data.

 <img src="/assets/images/bp18.png" alt="image" width="650" height="760">

 ### 9. **Extender**

-Extender allows you to use Burp add-ons, to extend Burp's functionality using your own or third-party code.
+The extender allows you to use Burp add-ons, to extend Burp's functionality using your own or third-party code.
 You can load and handle these add-ons, view details about installed add-ons, install add-ons from the BApp Store, view the current Burp Extender API, and configure options for how add-ons are handled.

 <img src="/assets/images/bp19.png" alt="image" width="650" height="760">

 I HOPE THIS BLOG MAY HELP ALL THE READERS